americanexpress/iguazu/README.md

 #### Helper methods
 Sometimes you might want to enable SSR preloading for a component, but only for some of its data.
 Iguazu provides some helper methods, `defer` and `noncritical`, to more granularly load data on the server.
 If you wrap a load function with `defer`, it will not execute the load function at all and will just return a status of `loading`.
 If you wrap a function with `noncritical`, the load function will execute, but its promise will be caught so that if it rejects it won't cause the Promise.all to reject and return before the other more critical pieces of data have returned.

-**Note:** Wrapping your load function in defer or noncritical will mean that its load status will not be included in `loadStatus.all`.
-You will need to granularly check whether that data is loaded or not.

 Example:

 ```javascript